god233012yamil/pyqt_screen_capture/README.md

 red dashed square or transparent window.

 The red dashed square or transparent windows can be resized by placing the mouse over the edge, then pressing the left button while moving in or out.
-It can also be resized doing the same procedure over the corner.
+It can also be resized by doing the same procedure over the corner.

 # Application Video Demo